alliander-opensource/decentralized-auth/README.md

 ## Usage

-To interact with the smart contract, two IOTA addresses are necessary:
+To interact with the smart contract, three IOTA addresses are necessary:

 - Data Provider
-- User
+- Prosumer
 - Service Provider

-The Data Provider can be claimed with the address of the User, then the User can authorize the Service provider to access the Data Provider.
+The Data Provider can be claimed with the address of the Prosumer, then the Prosumer can authorize the Service provider to access the Data Provider.

 ## Production Build